kristiankunc/svelte-vatsim-stands/README.md

 ## Thresholds

-A few thresholds are defined
+A few default thresholds are defined that can be overriden with the `thresholds` param

 Pilots with the following conditions are considered not to be at the airport: